anvil-ui/anvil/README.md

 }
 ```

-You may find more examples of using Anvil with Java 6, Java 8 and Kotlin at
+You may find more Anvil examples for Java 6, Java 8 and Kotlin at
 https://github.com/zserge/anvil-examples

 ## How it works

 No magic.
-When renderable is constructed it has 3 types of operations: push
+When a renderable is being constructed there is 3 types of
-view, modify some attribute of the current view, and pop view.
-Pushing view
+operation: push view, modify some attribute of the current view, and
+pop view.

-adds it as a child to the parent view from the top of the stack.
-Attribute
+Pushing a view adds it as a child to the parent view from the top of
-simple sets the given property to the view on top of the stack.
+the stack.
+Attribute modification simply sets the given property to
+the current view on top of the stack.
+Pop unwinds the stack.

-When you mount this layout (assuming name is "John"):
+When you mount this layout (assuming the `name` is "John"):

 ``` java
 linearLayout(() -> {